bradleycha/tux64/docs/installation.md

 If successful so far, you now have a fully bootstrapped host toolchain!

-### Chapter 3.3 - Building the Bootloader's and Kernel's Toolchain
+### Chapter 3.3 - Building the Bootloader's Toolchain

-First we need to build `binutils` for the Nintendo 64's bootloader and kernel toolchain.
+First we need to build `binutils` for the Nintendo 64's bootloader toolchain.
 Note that we use our bootstrapped host toolchain to build the cross-toolchain, however we are still building code to run on the host right now, so we use the host's compiler flags.

 ```
-mkdir ${TUX64_BUILD_ROOT}/builds/${TUX64_TARGET_N64_KERNEL}-binutils
+mkdir ${TUX64_BUILD_ROOT}/builds/${TUX64_TARGET_N64_BOOTLOADER}-binutils
-cd ${TUX64_BUILD_ROOT}/builds/${TUX64_TARGET_N64_KERNEL}-binutils
+cd ${TUX64_BUILD_ROOT}/builds/${TUX64_TARGET_N64_BOOTLOADER}-binutils

 (
    . ${TUX64_BUILD_ROOT}/scripts/usetoolchain.sh \